City-of-Helsinki/palvelutarjotin/README.md

 Integrations for `ruff` are available for many editors:
  - https://docs.astral.sh/ruff/integrations/

+## Pre-commit hooks

-Or you can use [`pre-commit`](https://pre-commit.com/) to quickly format your code before committing.
+You can use [`pre-commit`](https://pre-commit.com/) to lint and format your code before committing:

-1. Install `pre-commit` (there are many ways to do but let's use pip as an example):
+1. Install `pre-commit` (there are many ways to do that, but let's use pip as an example):
    - `pip install pre-commit`
-2. Set up git hooks from `.pre-commit-config.yaml`, run this command from project root:
+2. Set up git hooks from `.pre-commit-config.yaml` by running these commands from project root:
-   - `pre-commit install`
+   - `pre-commit install` to enable pre-commit code formatting & linting
+   - `pre-commit install --hook-type commit-msg` to enable pre-commit commit message linting

-After that, formatting hooks will run against all changed files before committing
+After that, linting and formatting hooks will run against all changed files before committing.

+Git commit message linting is configured in [.gitlint](./.gitlint)

 ## Contact infomation